 The word “attorney” has French origins.
 It originally meant acting on others’ behalf as a deputy or agent.
 Nowadays, the meaning of the word has deviated slightly from that, but not by far.

 So what is an attorney’s duty as part of a bar association?
 As its members, attorneys must comply with rules of professional conduct and a code of ethics to practice in court for both civil and criminal cases.
-The word ‘bar’ itself, in the context of legal proceedings, comes from Middle English, as well.
-It refers to the physical bar dividing a courtroom, at which law practitioners would speak (for the same reason, “barristers” are a type of attorney).
+The word "bar" itself, in the context of legal proceedings, comes from Middle English, as well.
+It refers to the physical bar dividing a courtroom, at which law practitioners would speak (for the same reason, "barristers" in the United Kingdom are a type of attorney).

 An attorney-at-law can also be defined as a court practitioner licensed by the state to defend a client or prosecute individuals accused of breaking the law.

-A Master of Laws or LLM degree is a more advanced option offered by universities with a law program, giving practitioners knowledge that can be applied anywhere in the world.
-It can also play a significant role in how much a lawyer earns.
+A Master of Laws or LLM degree is a more advanced option offered by universities with a law program, giving practitioners knowledge that can be applied anywhere.
+However, they will probably need additional education and licenses to practice in parts of the world outside the jurisdiction where they got their degree.
+This can also play a significant role in how much a lawyer earns.

-As mentioned, there aren’t any real differences in the level of basic education when it comes to the lawyer vs. attorney showdown, but legal professionals can specialize in various fields.
-For instance, the Master of Laws degree curriculum can focus on international law, human rights law, intellectual property, or environmental law.
+As mentioned, there aren’t any real differences in the level of basic education when it comes to the lawyer vs. attorney showdown, but legal professionals often have a specialized field of law they are most experienced in.
+For instance, the Master of Laws degree curriculum can focus on international law, human rights law, intellectual property and patent law, or environmental law.

 And even without a LLM degree, there are many different types of lawyers with industry-specific skills.
-Most law schools provide a broad education in various fields of law, like real estate, intellectual property, criminal, family, corporate, business, civil rights, tax, bankruptcy, labor and employment, and personal injury.
+Most law schools provide a broad education in various fields of law, like real estate, intellectual property, criminal, family, corporate, business, civil rights, tax, bankruptcy, labor and employment, and personal injury law.

 An Attorney vs. a Lawyer and Other Legal Professions

 “Solicitor” is another name for a law professional in the UK and other countries.
-These professionals’ duties are to advise clients, draft documents, prepare cases for trial, and help with any other legal matter.
+These professionals’ duties are to serve as advisors to their clients, draft documents, prepare cases for trial, and help with any other legal matter.
 A solicitor deals with clients in a primarily administrative setting and may appear in a lower court setting.

 A barrister is another UK term for a legal professional whose duty is to represent their client’s best interest in court.
 Barristers most often deal with complex matters, appearing in courts, tribunals, and other litigation processes.
-Clients do not directly approach barristers - instead, solicitors act as intermediaries.
+However, barristers don't work in a client-facing setting - instead, instead, solicitors act as intermediaries between them and those they're representing.

 There is no difference between a lawyer and an attorney when they’re working as in-house counsel.
 In this case, both must pass the state bar to be eligible to provide legal advice.
 In the US, these legal professionals work for corporations or other types of organizations.